Best Running Shirts for Men of 2026

 What we didn’t like: Won’t be the best for extreme heat or extreme cold, but works in most conditions

-The Capilene Cool Tech sits right in the middle of a runner's temperature needs.
-It won’t be the warmest choice for a winter base layer, but it has a home in chillier conditions with proper layering.
+The Capilene Cool Daily sits right in the middle of a runner's temperature needs.
+It won’t be the warmest choice, but it has a home in chillier conditions with proper layering.
 It won’t be the coolest shirt out there for extreme weather, but it will perform for most of the warmer conditions that most people run in.

 The next-to-skin feel offers immediate comfort when putting the shirt on.
 The underarm gussets and a stretch in the fabric assist with articulation, which can be an asset, especially so in slim-fitting garments, for keeping the arm swing unrestricted while running.
 The 100% polyester (50% recycled) keeps the shirt light and technical.